Quick French Puff Pastry Apple Tart with Caramel Sauce

-An easy to put together apple tart made with a puff pastry base, filled with vanilla scented apple compote, apples and topped salted caramel sauce.
+An easy French apple tart recipe, made with a puff pastry base, filled with vanilla-scented apple compote, thinly sliced apples, and topped salted caramel sauce.

-This version of the classic French puff pastry apple tart or "tarte fine aux pommes" is so easy and delicious you will not believe it.
-The perfect dessert to impress your guests: they will love you forever.
-A flaky crust that melts in your mouth, filled with homemade apple vanilla compote, fresh apples and finished off with salted caramel sauce.
-You cannot go wrong.
-A scoop of vanilla ice cream to serve is recommended 😊.
+This version of the classic French puff pastry apple tart or "tarte fine aux pommes" is easy and delicious.
+This perfect dessert will not only impress your guests, but they will love you forever, too.
+This recipe is made with a flaky crust that melts in your mouth and is filled with homemade apple vanilla compote, fresh apples, and topped with salted caramel sauce.
+You cannot go wrong with this quick apple tart!
+A scoop of vanilla ice cream is the perfect pairing. 😊

 This recipe calls for 4 main components:

 - Puff pastry: you can either do it yourself or use a store-bought kind.
 For this recipe I used a store-bought puff pastry.
 If you feel like adventurous and want to make your own, you can find a recipe here Professional Baker's Best Puff Pastry Recipe.

 - Apple compote: recipe follows.
 If you do not feel like making your own, you can buy your favorite one.
 I recommend you give it a shot as it is effortless to make.